Plan for testing

 Testing should take place twice a week, every three – five days, ideally in the morning.
 If your child tests negative, they can continue to go to school.
 They should still strictly follow all

 other current government guidelines and avoid all unnecessary contact.
 If they, or anyone in your household or bubble tests positive, you should all self-isolate immediately.
 Then the

 person who has tested positive should also take a confirmatory PCR test and follow latest government guidance.

 - For more information visit gov.uk/guidance/understanding-lateral-flow-antigen-testing

 Reporting your test

 You should report your results online to the NHS straight away, even if your result is negative or void.
 It’s easy to do at: gov.uk/report-covid19-result.
 Results can also be reported via telephone by calling 119 (free from mobiles and landlines).
 Lines are open every day, 7am to 11pm.
 If you have tested positive, you can also check to see if you are eligible for the £500 Test and Trace Support Payment.

 You only need to report your test results to your child’s school if the result of an LFD or PCR test is positive.
-In this instance please contact the pupil’s Year Office as soon as possible to assist us in beginning our contact tracing processes.
+This can be done using the Google Form here.

 When should my child self-isolate?